Eric-Ta/Rate_My_UofC_Course/README.md

 # Rate My UofC Course

-For this project, I made a course rating website for the University of Calgary.
+For this project, I (alongside a group of 3 others) developed a course rating website for the University of Calgary.

 # Getting Started
 Open project folder in the terminal.
 Sample path: "yourProjectDownloadPath"/Rate_My_UofC_Course where "yourProjectDownloadPath" is the path from where you downloaded the file.